ironsmile/euterpe/README.md

 If you want to install the latest development version from the `master` branch, you can just run

 ```
-go get github.com/ironsmile/httpms
+go install github.com/ironsmile/httpms
 ```

-For building a release version you will need [packr](https://godoc.org/github.com/gobuffalo/packr) installed.
-Then in the root of the project run
+In the root of the project run

 ```
 make release